paleobiologyGrader/bfgeosci541/lab7_paleo.md

 ```
 YoungGenus[which(YoungGenus$youngest!=0),]
 ```
 5) Created subsets of each genus before estimating the confidence intervals below.
+Genus *Aloides* only had one occurrence, which explains the inability of the function to find an upper range for the extinction age.
 ```
 estimateExtinction(Scrobicularia[,"min_ma"], 0.95)
  Earliest    Latest